browserpad/browserpad/README.md

     * [wikipedia](http://en.wikipedia.org/wiki/Text_editor#Typical_features)

 ### Primary features:
-> Note: As a rule of thumb, browserpad aims to support only editing operations that are generic and content-agnostic.
+> Note: As a rule of thumb, Browserpad aims to support only editing operations that are generic and content-agnostic.
 > This means it won't implement any context-sensitive functions that depend on the semantic meaning of the text,
 > such as bracket matching, code highlighting / linting / beautifying,
 > [semantic linebreaks](http://rhodesmill.org/brandon/2012/one-sentence-per-line/), etc.